stive-jpg/KamNet/Report/README.md

 # 4. FUTURE IMPROVEMENTS

 - Redundancy : increase the strength of the traffic with a second router
+- Implementing ACL on every switch to secure traffic more precisely
 - Monitor the traffic to see if we created any point of congestion
 -